Sorry, you need to enable JavaScript to visit this website.

 Other programmes

-Montenegro does not have international volunteering programmes that are funded by the state (in the amount of at least 50% of the total budget) and implemented on a larger scale, i.e. implemented on a wide spectrum in the country.
+Montenegro does not currently have international volunteering programmes that are state-funded at a level of at least 50% of the total budget and implemented on a larger scale, i.e., widely deployed across the country.

-However, it is important to mention that National Voluntary Service (ADP-Zid) is involved in two networks: Alliance of European Voluntary Service Organizations and Service Civil International (SCI), which offer cross-border volunteering opportunities of a differing format, such as work camps.
+However, it is important to highlight that the National Voluntary Service (ADP-Zid) is actively engaged in two major international networks: the Alliance of European Voluntary Service Organisations and Service Civil International (SCI).
+These networks offer cross-border volunteering opportunities in various formats, including international work camps, allowing young people from Montenegro to participate in short-term collective volunteer projects abroad and host international volunteers in Montenegro.

 Legal framework applying to foreign volunteers